robertmreedy/TryHackMe-OhSINT/README.md

 # TryHackMe OhSINT Challenge
-What information can you possible get with just one photo?
+What information can you possibly get with just one photo?

 ![WindowsXP Image](Images/WindowsXP.jpg)